My Home and Alphabet group ‘GMUBH’

 Refer to the ‘LSRW’ and ‘Activity’ Adaptation and Strategies given in the Main page of My Home and Alphabet ‘GMUBH’ if there are any neuro-diverse children in the class.

-Day 5: Learning alphabet – Letter ‘Hh’
+Day 5: Learning alphabet – letter ‘Hh’

 Procedure: Follow the same procedure as day 1 of week 1.